 The University allows students to take time out of their studies (intermission) for a variety of medical and non-medical reasons.
-A guide is available at <a href="http://www.cambridgestudents.cam.ac.uk/your-course/graduate-study/your-student-status/intermission-medical-and-non-medical-
+Guidance is available at:

+- Medical intermission - Non-medical intermission

-You should ensure that you understand possible implications for your course funding and visa status.
+Please note: You should ensure that you understand the potential implications of taking a period of intermission on your funding and visa status.